gulrak/filesystem/README.md

 environment.

-*It could still use some polishing, test coverage is above 90%, I didn't benchmark much yet, but I'll try to optimize some parts and refactor others.
-Feedback is welcome.*
+*It could still use some polishing, test coverage is above 90%, I didn't benchmark much yet, but I'll try to optimize some parts and refactor others, so I'm striving to improve it as long as it doesn't introduce additional C++17 compatibility issues.
+Feedback is always welcome.
+Simply open an issue if you see something missing or wrong or not behaving as expected and I'll comment.*

 ## Motivation